buiduccanh10/money_mate/README.md

 # money_mate

-MoneyMate is an expense management application for individuals and small businesses
+MoneyMate is a spending management app that offers features that allow you to personalize your spending

 ## Getting Started